FriendsOfBehat/SymfonyExtension/DOCUMENTATION.md

 ## Enable the kernel environment **test**

-To configure the environment used by the kernel (*APP_ENV*) while running scenarios, configure the extension :
+To configure the environment used by the kernel (`APP_ENV`) while running scenarios, configure the extension:

 ```yaml
 # behat.yaml.dist / behat.yaml